 Tips to reduce chance of flooding or damage from flooding:

 - Pay attention to weather reports, specifically flood watches and warnings.
 It takes a lot less rain to trigger flash flooding after a wildfire.
-Register for Nixle by texting your zip code to 888-777.
+Sign up for Alert Napa County to get notifications to your email or phone.

 - Ensure that drainage infrastructure is clear of debris.
 Inspect culverts and drains, both inlet and exit, and ensure water can flow through with no obstructions.
 Be thorough in your inspection as plastic culverts can melt completely but still appear as if a culvert is present.